techoutlooks/newsnlp/README.md

 ```

+### Trying pretrained models from Huggingface

-- Download locally pretrained Barthez model, suitable for the summarisation task
+- Download once pretrained models locally, suitable for the summarisation task
 ```shell
 from transformers import AutoTokenizer